PrefectHQ/prefect/docs/tutorials/deployments.md

 ```
 </div>

-When you executed the deployment, you referenced it by name in the format "flow name/deployment name".
+When you executed the deployment, you referenced it by name in the format "<flow name>/<deployment name>".
 When you create new deployments in the future, remember that while a flow may be referenced by multiple deployments, each must have a unique name.

 You can also see your deployment in the [Orion UI](/ui/overview/).
 Start the server: